 2. Bacterias and Balance

 Surprisingly, our gut microbiome contains around 400 different types of bacteria.
 Shocking right?
 Our diet and lifestyle activities maintain or alter this dynamic equilibrium of bacteria.
 Furthermore, our gut microbiome can be compared to our fingerprint- it is unique to each individual.
 It is also believed that a disruption of the bacteria balance can be linked to obesity, heart disease, type 2 diabetes, and inflammatory bowel diseases.

 3. Foods and Gut Health

 So what foods help keep this bacteria balance in check?
-In general, a healthy balanced diet that is meeting your personal nutritional requirements should be enough (vitamins, minerals, carbohydrates, fats, proteins, diversity, and caloric needs).
-On the other hand, here is a list of foods that are good for your GI- you'll notice that fermented foods, probiotics, and prebiotics and fibre are the theme!
+In general, a healthy balanced diet that is meeting your nutritional requirements should be enough (vitamins, minerals, carbohydrates, fats, proteins, diversity, and caloric needs).
+On the other hand, here is a list of foods that are good for your GI- you’ll notice that fermented foods, probiotics, prebiotics, and fibre are the theme!